ovh/venom/executors/couchbase/README.md

 See also [tests/couchbase.yml](../../tests/couchbase.yml) for executable examples.

-Couchbase can be used to store json structured data, but can store also binary and string types.
+Couchbase can be used to store JSON structured data, but can also store binary and string types.

 Example: